Jim Fassel: Head coach of New York Giants

 Fassel originally coached with the Giants as an assistant in 1991 and 1992.
 Three weeks after the Giants won Super Bowl XXV, he was hired by Bill Parcells as their quarterback coach.
 In 1992, he was promoted to offensive coordinator.

-The departure of Dan Reeves as coach after the 1996 season led to close consideration between bringing back Parcells or promoting Fassel.
+The departure of Dan Reeves as coach after the 1996 season led to close consideration between bringing back Parcells or Fassel.
 Young hired Fassel, narrowly avoiding a call to bring back Parcells.
 Fassel was hired as the head coach of the New York Giants, starting with the 1997 season, and remained in that position for seven years.
 He finished his Giants - and NFL - head coaching career with a won-loss record of 58–53–1.

 During Fassel's tenure as head coach of the Giants, his teams were known for numerous strong runs in December and for winning big games, such as handing the Denver Broncos their first loss of the 1998 season after a 13–0 start.

 In his first year, 1997, Fassel turned around a team which had finished a cumulative 11–21 the prior two seasons, finishing 10–5–1 and being named NFL coach of the year.
 While with the team, he resurrected the career of quarterback Kerry Collins.
 In his fourth year as head coach, the 2000 season, he received acclaim for his "playoff guarantee" during which he led the Giants to an improbable NFC Championship.
 With the team having lost consecutive games and falling to 7–4, Fassel made a public guarantee that they would make the playoffs.
 The team then won their next five games to finish off the regular season, and cruised through the playoffs, defeating the heavily favored Minnesota Vikings by a blowout score of 41–0 in the NFC Championship game, before losing to the Ray Lewis-led Baltimore Ravens in Super Bowl XXXV.

 Fassel's legacy as head coach for the Giants is mixed, as his Giants teams were also known for their disappointments against inferior teams in the regular season, as well as in the playoffs.
 The most notable loss was a 39–38 loss to the San Francisco 49ers in the 2002 postseason, in which they lost a 38–14 third quarter lead.
 Fassel's last season with the team was the 2003 season, a year in which injuries decimated the Giants.
 With two games left in the season and knowing that the team was nearly certain to let him go at its conclusion, Fassel announced his resignation as head coach, effective at season's end.
 The team finished that year with a 4–12 record.

 While coaching for the Giants, Fassel lived in Ho-Ho-Kus, New Jersey.